kineticdata/request-ce-bundle-training/README.md

 **Add a sidebar to the App layout.** We will later dynamically load a sidebar based on the current package being displayed.

-1. Import the provided Sidebar and add it wrapped in the below class as the first child of `<div class="app-body">`.
+1. In `App.js`, import the provided `Sidebar` component and add it wrapped in the below class as the first child of `<div className="app-body">`.
 This should render a sidebar on the left side with links to the kapps.

 ```
+import { Sidebar } from './components/layout/Sidebar';

 <div className="app-sidebar-container">
   <Sidebar />
 </div>